Adaptive Online Learning: Introduction

 The case when $\B_n(f;\xr[n],\yr[n])=\B_n(\xr[n],\yr[n])$ does not depend on $f$ has received most of the attention in the literature.
 The focus is on bounds that can be tighter for ``nice sequences,'' yet maintain near-optimal worst-case guarantees.
 An incomplete list of prior work includes \cite{hazan2010extracting,Chiangetal12,RakSri13pred,duchi2011adaptive}, couched in the setting of online linear/convex optimization, and \cite{cesa2007improved} in the experts setting.

-The present paper was partly motivated by the work of \cite{chaudhuri2009parameter} who presented an algorithm that competes with all experts simultaneously, but with varied regret with respect to each of them, depending on the quantile of the expert.
-This is a bound of the type $\B_n(f)$ (dependent only on $f$, where $f$ denotes the quantile we compete against) for the finite experts setting.
-The work of \cite{McMahan2014} considers online linear optimization with an unbounded set and provides oracle inequalities with an appropriately chosen function $\B_n(f)$.
+A bound of type $\B_{n}(f)$ was studied in \cite{chaudhuri2009parameter}, which presented an algorithm that competes with all experts simultaneously, but with varied regret with respect to each of them depending on the quantile of the expert.
+Another bound of this type was given by \cite{McMahan2014}, who consider online linear optimization with an unbounded set and provide oracle inequalities with an appropriately chosen function $\B_n(f)$.

 Finally, the third category of adaptive bounds are those that depend on both the hypothesis $f \in \F$ and the data.
 The bounds that depend on the loss of the best function (so-called ``small-loss'' bounds, \cite[Sec.
 2.4]{PLG}, \cite{srebro2010smoothness,cesa2007improved}) fall in this category trivially, since one may overbound the loss of the best function by the performance of $f$.
-We would like to draw attention to the recent result of \cite{LuoSch15} who show an adaptive bound in terms of both the loss of comparator and the KL divergence between the comparator and some pre-fixed prior distribution over experts.
+We draw attention to the recent result of \cite{LuoSch15} who show an adaptive bound in terms of both the loss of comparator and the KL divergence between the comparator and some pre-fixed prior distribution over experts.
 An MDL-style bound in terms of the variance of the loss of the comparator (under the distribution induced by the algorithm) was recently given in \cite{Koolen15}.

 Our study was also partly inspired by Cover \cite{Cover67} who characterized necessary and sufficient conditions for achievable bounds in prediction of binary sequences.
 The methods in \cite{Cover67}, however, rely on the structure of the binary prediction problem and do not readily generalize to other settings.